elixir-saas/phx-hook/packages/copy-to-clipboard/README.md

 * `data-copy-contents`: Use in place of `data-copy-value` to copy the contents of a DOM element.
 Leave blank to copy the contents of the hook element, or set to a query selector to copy the contents of a child of the hook element.
 Works with both `"plain"` and `"html"` as the copy format.
 * `data-copy-format`: The optional format to use for the copy, may be either `"plain"` or `"html"`.
 Defaults to `"plain"`.
+* `data-copy-reset-after`: An integer value in milliseconds to wait before the `data-copied` attribute is removed, following a successful copy.
 * `data-copy-value`: A value to copy.
 May be either plain text or an HTML string, for when the copy format is set to `"html"`.
 This attribute takes precedence over `data-copy-contents`.

 ## TailwindCSS